Why are oil and gas operators hesitant about deploying robotics?

 Then there’s the safety side, because there’s a huge benefit to having robots carry out hazardous tasks.
 Internal tank inspections are just one example.
 Instead of having to empty and clean tanks to be safe for human entry, operators can use a robot to conduct an in-depth external shell examination that gives them the exact information they need.
 Autonomous inspection and cleaning protocols have incredible potential to remove people from risky situations.

-By enabling greater efficiency, better decision making and safer working conditions, robots can therefore play a useful role in helping oil and gas companies save money and future-proof operations.
+By enabling greater efficiency, better decision making and safer working conditions, robots can therefore play a useful role in helping energy companies save money and future-proof operations.

 Learn more about digital trends shaping operator responses to the coming hydrocarbon boom and energy transition.
 Get the full report here.